This post may contain affiliate links. Please read my disclosure policy.

-It’s no secret that I love joining my CSA year after year.
-I’ve been involved in mine for 3 years now, and it is something I look forward to every year.
+It’s no secret that I have loved belonging my CSA year after year.
+I’ve been involved in mine for years now, and it is something I look forward to every year.
 I thought I’d answer some frequently asked questions I get, so you can see if it’s a good fit for you!

 What is a CSA?